Woodie-07/ping-scanner/README.md

 # pingscanner

 A quick website I threw together in a couple hours.
 Scans a subnet for hosts that respond to ICMP pings and plots them on a Hilbert curve.
+I'm aware that the code isn't great, but it works.

 ## Warning!
 Scanning the internet, even just with ICMP pings, can result in abuse reports.
 Use at your own risk.